Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter02.rst

 See |convert_doc|_ for an example.

-It is also simple to start LibreOffice from the command line automate tasks and leavel the open for user imput.
+It is also simple to start LibreOffice from the command line automate tasks and leave it open for user input.
 See `Calc Add Range of Data Automation <https://github.com/Amourspirit/python-ooouno-ex/tree/main/ex/auto/calc/odev_add_range_data>`_ for an example.

 .. todo::